GaganpreetAujla/delta-demo/README.md

 # delta-demo
-This is demo class for learning about github
+This is demo class for learning about github.